ItsImran10140/PerDiem/README.md

 ```
 and then press s to expo go and run the application.

+## My Approch
+I have created the bottom sheet from the scratch to avoid dependency fail in build I have faced and for state persistence I have used React Context so the application be light and fast.
+rest of the things were easy and straight forward.

 you can also use npm run android command

 ```bash